AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 	**Workaround:** Click Ok when prompted to migrate your 1.6 projects, even though migration isn't actually required.

-- **Previous VR templates will not work in v1.6.
-Expect to port any previous VR projects to use the new templates.**
+- **Projects built on previous VR templates will not work in Stingray 1.6**

+	Stingray 1.6 is a significant update for VR, and as a result projects built with the previous VR templates no longer work.
+You'll need to manually migrate assets from your previous VR projects into the updated VR templates.
+We apologize for this, but we hope the improvements we've made for VR help to ease the pain.

-	Stingray 1.6 is a significant update for VR.
-Instanced stereo rendering has now been implemented as a first class citizen of our base renderer which removes the need for the previous `vr_renderer.render_config`.
-Extra flow nodes for SteamVR and Oculus have also been provided to remove any tracking lag.
+	The Stingray renderer now implements instanced stereo rendering, which removes the need for the previous vr_renderer.render_config.
+In addition, we've added Flow nodes for SteamVR and Oculus to remove any tracking lag.
+Check out the What’s New section of the release notes for more details on the VR improvements.

 [Return to top](#top)